-10.2.1 The Foundation Trust may borrow money from Department of Health for the purposes of or in connection with its functions, subject to agreement by NHSI.
+- 10.2.1 The Foundation Trust also has a working capital limit set by Monitor NHSI. - 10.2.2 The Foundation Trust must only draw down against this facility in respect of true working capital needs, and in accordance with the terms and conditions of the facility. - 10.2.3 The Foundation Trust may borrow money from Department of Health for the purposes of or in connection with its functions, subject to the limit set by NHSI.